Integrated Versus Semi-integrated Motorhomes

 Which one’s best for you — the 75 percent step or the full 100 percent body reconstruction?

-The starting point of a semi-integrated motorhome is its van cab-chassis.
-This enables several cost savings that make semi-integrated motorhome models more affordable.
-It’s the ability to meet the purchase budgets of more new motorhome buyers that accounts for the popularity of this method of body construction.
+The semi-integrated motorhome's starting point is the van cab chassis, which enables several cost savings that make it more affordable.
+This method of body construction's popularity is due to its ability to meet the purchase budgets of many new motorhome buyers.

 That includes the side doors of the cab — one of the highest ticket items in automotive body construction.
 When designing a new model of any motor vehicle, a manufacturer will often retain the doors of the previous model.
 This is because the cost of tooling up to build new ones is considered prohibitive.